We are back and we are in the midst of three hours of broadcast excellence on the fastest three hours in media.

 And I get very frustrated when people on our side are afraid to proclaim it proudly and loudly and with confidence.

-Yep, yep, yep, yeah.
+Yep, yep, yep, yep.

-How are you gonna do it?
+How are you going to do it?

 I mean, the objective of the election is to win.

-So uh it's a combination of things.
+So it's a combination of things.

-Uh and that's that really that's a large part of the seasoned citizen vote because Social Security and Medicare, and that's it.
+And really, that's a large part of the seasoned citizen vote because Social Security and Medicare, and that's it.

 That's why they show up in the largest numbers.

-Some of them do, but I mean, so many of them's lives depend on on somebody in the government sending them that check.
+Some of them do, but I mean, so many of them's lives depend on somebody in the government sending them that check.

-That's why we sit here and decry it, because they're they're out there trying to create that kind of level of dependence throughout the population, not just the seasoned citizen population.
+That's why we sit here and decry it, because they're out there trying to create that kind of level of dependence throughout the population, not just the seasoned citizen population.

 You still there, Paul?